nkh/paneless/README.md

 *paneless* cwill display files that contain ANSI codes if you use the *--ansi* option.

-Install *ansiexpand* for proper tab expansion; obviously *ansiexpand* is slower than expand so you may notice some small delay.
+Install *ansiexpand* for proper tab expansion; *ansiexpand* is slower than *expand* so you may notice some small delay.

 ## Options